Why Tobacco Industry Giants Backed Raising The Minimum Age Of Purchase

 The FDA has jurisdiction over enforcing the federal law.
 Crane, the longtime advocate for raising the age limit, has questions about how aggressive it will be.

 He says he's watched how the FDA regulated the previous age limit of 18, and says he would want to see more compliance checks and fewer violations allowed for tobacco retailers.
-He says the law will do little to keep tobacco products away from kids and young adults if it's not enforced, and believes local health authorities would be more effective.
+He says the law will do little to keep tobacco products away from kids and young adults if it's not enforced, and he believes local health authorities would be more effective.

 "We know that waiting for the FDA is kind of like waiting for Godot.
 They don't do anything.
 They bark but never bite," Crane says.